crucornell/crucornell.github.com/README.md

 A file in posts must have this format:
 > YYYY-MM-DD-some-name-for-your-own-memory-aid.md

-### "Normal" Pages
+### Common Page Layouts

 All pages (with the exception of index.html) must specify a layout (from "_layouts", and add one if necessary) and a title in the YAML front-matter.
+The following layouts are available to you already, and of course you may make your own.

-New pages that need a sidebar (like "about-us") should use the convention in existing sidebar pages.
+* Pages with a sidebar (like "about-us") should use the convention in existing sidebar pages.
 For instance, "about-us" and sub-pages all use the "about-us" layout because that layout knows what pages are in the sidebar, contains their text and links, and renders the sidebar accurately based on the user's current location in the sub-pages.

-New pages without a sidebar may use the "without-sidebar" layout.
+* Pages without a sidebar may use the "without-sidebar" layout.
+* Pages that should appear under a strikingly beautiful hero image should use the "under-image" layout, and specify a "link" (where you want to go if you click the hero image) and "src" (where the hero image should come from, which *must* be 880x350) in addition to the "layout" and "title".
+Check out the-mott-house.md for an example.
+* Pages that should appear under a Vimeo video iframe should use the "under-video" layout, and specify a "src" for the iframe in addition to the usual "layout" and "title".
+Note that this layout could be used to display *anything* you specify as the "src" that fits into the 880x350 hero box.
+Check out upstate-fall-retreat.html as an example.

+### Miscellaneous Important

+* *ANY* page in the site may be either HTML or Markdown (or any of the other templating languages Jekyll supports).
+A case in point would be the-mott-house.md, which was converted to Markdown just to make an example.
+When you generate the site, this gets converted to the-mott-house.html with appropriate formatting.
+* There's actually a misc/ directory in which you could put some random pages that don't seem to fit anywhere else in the hierarchy, FYI.